Positivity of tangent sheaves of projective varieties -- the structure of MRC fibrations: Introduction

 \widehat{c}_1(\mathcal{E})\det(\mathcal{L})\alpha_2\cdots\alpha_{n-1} = \widehat{c}_1(\mathcal{E}|_{V})\alpha_2\cdots\alpha_{n-1} \widehat{c}_1(\mathcal{E})\alpha_1\cdots\alpha_{n-1} = \det(\mathcal{E})\alpha_1\cdots\alpha_{n-1} \widehat{c}_2(\mathcal{E}) H^{n-2}=\widehat{c}_1(\mathcal{E})^{2} H^{n-2}=0. c_1(\pi^{*}\nu^{[*]}\mathcal{E})^2 = c_2(\pi^{*}\nu^{[*]}\mathcal{E})=0. \widehat{c}_1(\mathcal{T}_{X})H^{n-1}=-K_X H^{n-1}=0. )$. \end{cor} \begin{proof} Take a big open set $U \subseteq X$ so that $U$ is smooth and the reflexive sheaves in (\ref{eq-exact-refexive-1}) are locally free over $U$.
 Since $\mathcal{Q}$ admits a quotient metric $h_{\mathcal{Q}}$ that is positively curved, which is Hermitian flat on $U$ by Proposition \ref{prop-shm-hermflat}.
 By \cite[Theorem 3.8]{HIM22}, the exact sequence (\ref{eq-exact-refexive-1}) splits on $U$:

 Taking the reflexive hull and noting that \(\text{codim}(X\backslash U)\ge 2\) holds, we obtain the desired conclusion. \end{proof}

-We now prove the Fujita decomposition for reflexive sheaves on a maximally quasi-\'etale projective klt variety. $($cf.\,\cite{Iwa22}, \cite{LS22}$)$. \begin{thm} Let $\mathcal{E}$ be a reflexive sheaf on a maximally quasi-\'etale projective klt variety $X$.
-If $\mathcal{E}$ is pseudo-effective or almost nef, then there uniquely exists the exact sequence:
+We now prove the Fujita decomposition for reflexive sheaves on maximally quasi-\'etale projective klt varieties. $($cf.\,\cite{Iwa22}, \cite{LS22}$)$. \begin{thm} Let $\mathcal{E}$ be a reflexive sheaf on a maximally quasi-\'etale projective klt variety $X$.
+If $\mathcal{E}$ is pseudo-effective or almost nef, then there uniquely exists the exact sequence

 with torsion-free sheaves $ \mathcal{S}$ and $\mathcal{Q}$ satisfying the following properties$:$ \begin{enumerate} \item[$(1)$] The reflexive hull $\mathcal{Q}^{\vee\vee}$ is a flat locally free sheaf. \item[$(2)$] $ \mathcal{S}$ is a pseudo-effective $($resp.\,almost nef$)$ generically ample reflexive sheaf. \end{enumerate} Furthermore, if $\mathcal{E}$ is positively curved, then we have $ \mathcal{E} \cong \mathcal{S} \oplus \mathcal{Q}^{\vee\vee}. $ \end{thm} \begin{proof} Take an ample Cartier divisor $H$.
 If $\mu_{H}^{\text{min}}(\mathcal{E}) >0$, then we take $ \mathcal{S}\coloneqq \mathcal{E} $ and $\mathcal{Q} \coloneqq 0$.
 Thus, we may assume that $\mu_{H}^{\text{min}}(\mathcal{E}) =0$ (cf.~Proposition \ref{pro-basic-implication}).
 Consider the Harder-Narasimhan filtration of $\mathcal{E}$ with respect to $H^{n-1}$: